GetDim/MyGit/README.md

 # MyGit
-First Repository
-Index.html opens Knowledge.pdf with preserved links
+How to preserve hyperlinks when converting Word docx to pdf Index.html onclick opens Knowledge.pdf with all links active.